Marketing Management Process: 5 Essential Steps to Drive Results

 Scribe top tip: As a marketing manager, do not take on the role of a product owner at this stage.
 Rather, think like a solution provider.
 Market analysis should help you to identify new markets for existing products and for new products, to innovate new products for existing customers and to discover potential product ideas for the future.

-Implementation of the marketing program
+4. Implementation of the Marketing Program

 A marketing plan is not effective without implementation.
 Without a proper implementation program, your marketing planning exercise is just a paperwork chock full of ideas.